 Go ahead and bend your knees for me.

 The cool thing about the spinal decompression machine we use at Sport & Spinal Rehab can do the traction on your back, stomach, or side.
 Whichever feels the best and will give us the quickest results.

 We will get the lumbar belt attached to the computerized traction rope.

 I can raise and lower the table depending on what angle we want to pull at.

 Before starting, I will give John a kill switch that will stop the machine and sound a buzzer if he is in any additional pain.

-We will fast forward the video so you can see the traction that occurs with spinal decompression.
+We will fast-forward the video so you can see the traction that occurs with spinal decompression.

-SD helps with a lot of neck and low back pain, esp if there is pinched nerves.
+SD helps with a lot of neck and low back pain, esp if there are pinched nerves.
 We have a lot of success with spinal decompression when combined with physical therapy.
 If you are interested in seeing if spinal decompression can help you